 Duties of Commission Members

-The Commission consists of 18 members, which may include one SBE-appointed pupil who shall serve no more than a single one-year term that begins on September 1 and ends on June 30 of the following year.
+The Commission consists of 18 members, which may include one SBE-appointed pupil who shall serve no more than a single term that begins on September 1 and ends on June 30 of the following year.
 The duties of all Commission members (or Commissioners) are as follows:

 Attend all regularly scheduled meetings whether meetings are held in person or virtually.